 centenary.
 The most recent statement can be found here.

-that there will be an additional ceremony on 6 August 2015 to commemorate the
+The Minister also announced that there would be an additional ceremony on 6 August 2015 to commemorate the

 Battle of Lone Pine.

-On 5 March 2015 the Prime Minister launched
+On 25 March 2015 the Prime Minister launched the Spirit

 of Anzac Centenary Experience, a travelling exhibition that tells the

 story of Australia’s involvement in the First World War and subsequent